austencloud/tka-studio/src/lib/modules/learn/ARCHITECTURE.md

 ### Optimizations Implemented

 - **Component Reuse**: Tab panels use `display: none` instead of conditional rendering to preserve state
-- **Background PDF Loading**: PDF loads in background on mount for instant ReadTab access
 - **Lazy Rendering**: ConceptDetailView only renders when concept is selected
 - **Hardware Acceleration**: All animations use transform/opacity for GPU acceleration
 - **Subscription Pattern**: ConceptProgressService notifies subscribers only on changes